7 Common Pottery Wheel Issues

 #2: Blown Fuse in Pottery Wheel

-Some wheel brands are easier to diagnose a problem than others.
+Some wheel brands are easier to diagnose a problem with than others.
 Brent wheels, for example, can be difficult to diagnose when you have a problem.

-Fuses don’t cost much, and you can replace them easily enough too.
+Fuses don’t cost much, and you can replace them easily enough, too.

 Expert Tip: Always unplug your pottery wheel after each session to limit its exposure to power surges.
 You can plug it into a power surge protector, but this doesn’t guarantee protection.